rackerlabs/support-how-to/content/exchange/adding-microsoft-exchange-mailboxes.md

 product_url: exchange
 ---

-You can create a single Microsoft Exchange mailbox by using the control panel to enter all the information, or you can add multiple Microsoft Exchange boxes by using the control panel to import that information from a .CSV file.
+You can create a single Microsoft Exchange mailbox by using the Cloud Office Control Panel to enter all the information, or you can add multiple Microsoft Exchange boxes by using the Cloud Office Control Panel to import that information from a .CSV file.

 ### Add one Exchange mailbox